 My Thoughts on The Camp Du Drap D’Or Hotel?

 I loved everything about it the service and staff were wonderful.
 The lodges were high quality and immaculate and the location to the park is great.
 Camp Du Drap D’Or Hotel feels magical allowing you to extend the magic of the parks and stay in that magical bubble of Puy Du Fou even longer.
 I can’t wait to go back and would thoroughly recommend it.
-And you would like a virtual tour my room tour vlog is below.
+If you would like a virtual tour, my room tour vlog is below.

 Pin For Later